-If you do come to Amsterdam (or any other city, for that matter) for some guilty pleasures, here are some things to consider before doing drugs in the Netherlands.
+If you do come to do drugs in Amsterdam (or any other city, for that matter) for some guilty pleasures, here are some things to consider before doing drugs in the Netherlands.

 A guide to drugs in the Netherlands

-Marijuana, more commonly known as weed, is… sort of legal.
+Weed is… sort of legal.
 The laws are strange in the Netherlands: weed is legal to possess and the coffeeshops are allowed to sell it, but they’re technically not allowed to buy it.
-Never you mind, though–you’re allowed to have up to 5 grams of weed on you at once.
+Never you mind, though–you’re allowed to have up to 5 grams of weed or hash on you at once.

 - Don’t drink booze and smoke weed at the same time.
 This combination just doesn’t work.
 If you’re a novice smoker or drinker you will get ill.
 Stick to one or the other.
 If you must get twisty, try waiting an hour or two after your last drink to light up your joint.

 - Don’t buy weed from the coffeeshops in tourist squares.
-They’re overpriced tourist traps.
 For the best weed in Amsterdam go to the Dampkring, De Tweede Kamer or the Greenhouse.
 The weed might be a bit more pricey, but you’ll get a real bang for your buck.
 Good coffeeshops in other major cities include Smokey (The Hague), Witte de With (Rotterdam), and Culture Boat (Utrecht).

 - You’re allowed to smoke weed in most public places.
 Some public areas have designated parts where smoking weed is not allowed.
 If caught smoking and the cops tell you it’s not allowed, just apologize, play dumb, and ask where you can smoke.
 As long as you’re friendly there won’t be trouble, and cops will gladly help you find a place to smoke in peace.

-- Smoking weed on terraces of bars is not allowed, despite how great of an idea it may seem at the time.
+- Smoking weed on terraces of bars is not allowed, despite how great of an idea it may seem.

 Magic mushrooms were legal in the Netherlands until 2008, when one tourist thought she could fly and threw herself into the canals.
 Luckily, there are loopholes!
 “Truffles” are still legal in the Netherlands.
 They’re considered to be different from mushrooms, despite the fact they’re simply stunted mushrooms—mushrooms that were forced to grow in on themselves.